Pitch yourself well enough, and the hiring manager will snap you up!

 • Successfully integrated a new business into the existing organisation during the pandemic, with no disruption to business as usual, including incorporating 100 staff plus applications across 25 locations

-Describing your skills in financial management:
+Showcasing your skills in financial management:

 • Turned a 6-figure deficit into a surplus by identifying new income streams and reducing salary costs